-- A seat belt that is buckled into the wrong buckle will not protect you properly.
-The lap portion could ride too high on your body, possibly causing internal injuries.
-Always buckle your seat belt into the buckle nearest you. - A seat belt that is too loose will not protect you properly.
+- A seat belt that is too loose will not protect you properly.
 In a sudden stop, you could move too far forward, increasing the possibility of injury.
 Wear your seat belt snugly. - A seat belt that is worn under your arm is dangerous.
 Your body could strike the inside surfaces of the vehicle in a collision, increasing head and neck injury.
 A seat belt worn under the arm can cause internal injuries.
 Ribs aren't as strong as shoulder bones.
-Wear the seat belt over your shoulder so that your strongest bones will take the force in a collision.

-- A shoulder belt placed behind you will not protect you from injury during a collision.
+Wear the seat belt over your shoulder so that your strongest bones will take the force in a collision. - A shoulder belt placed behind you will not protect you from injury during a collision.
 You are more likely to hit your head in a collision if you do not wear your shoulder belt.
-The lap and shoulder belt are meant to be used together. - A frayed or torn seat belt could rip apart in a collision and leave you with no protection.
+The lap and shoulder belt are meant to be used together.

+• A frayed or torn seat belt could rip apart in a collision and leave you with no protection.
 Inspect the seat belt system periodically, checking for cuts, frays, or loose parts.
 Damaged parts must be replaced immediately.
 Do not disassemble or modify the seat belt system.
 Seat belt assemblies must be replaced after a collision.